NiziL/lightdm-micro-greeter/README.md

 - log in
 - single-user or multi-user mode
 - suited for HiDPI monitor
+- customization
-- wallpaper customization
+    - wallpaper
         - autoscaling on your primary monitor
         - random selection from a directory
+    - entry
+        - width
+        - colors (font, background and carret)
+    - label
+        - Choose text for username and password mode

 ## Installation